ipfs-inactive/blog/content/post/weekly-49.md

 + Ongoing performance optimizations & collabs with package manager ecosystems using IPFS to mirror and content-address package in the wild

 ## Progress on our top 2019 priority is accelerating!
-+ Critical performance improvements for bitswap,  and IPNS are scoped and underway
++ Critical performance improvements for bitswap and IPNS are scoped and underway
 + Multiple package managers are using IPFS for better mirroring and addressing/deduplication
 + Better communication tools, recommendations, & documentation for package managers on IPFS
 + Improved understanding of package manager needs and constraints = more feedback for IPFS core protocol improvements